Digital Exercise Program for Sepsis Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is the digital exercise program safe for sepsis survivors?
+What prior data suggests that this app-based exercise program is safe for sepsis survivors?

 RM